On this page:

 3. If approved by the Associate Provost of Graduate Studies and Research, a Letter of Good Standing is then forwarded to the appropriate institution, with copies going to the student and the advisor.

 4. After students complete courses and grades are posted, they must have an official transcript sent to VSU’s Graduate School.
-If the course will substitute for a VSU course, the advisor and student must complete a Course Substitution Form and, after signatures are obtained from the advisor, the department head, and the appropriate college dean, forward it to the Dean of the Graduate School.
+If the course will substitute for a VSU course, the advisor and student must complete a Course Substitution Form and, after signatures are obtained from the advisor, the department head, and the appropriate college dean, forward it to the Associate Provost for Graduate Studies and Research.

 5. The deficiency point policy will apply to graduate courses that are transferred.